dougbutner/web-4/README.md

 ___
 # Geo-Social Systems: Geotribes + Geodomains

-**Geodomains** involve **people collaborating**, like government/ Web 4 can also be used by organizations so employees can have a direct say in the actions and direction of their companies and non-profits.

 Collaborative geo-social systems are always happening everywhere humans live.
 Currently, we are collectively deciding what direction we should be moving as a society, from representative governments, to social media.
 However, human growth in the past few centuries has been focused on technological improvements rather than social improvements.
 [3] To harness the power of the information age for the collaboration of humans, web 4 should be used to enhance, introduce, and replace current structures that organize our societies.

 > Web 4 proposes that systems based in time token are the most apt to create and improve existing social layers.

 ## What is a Geo-Social System?

 A geo-social system is something that affects people (**social**) at a given bounded area (**geo**).
-To refer to a group of people associated with a certain area, we'll call them a **geotribe**, and to refer to that area we'll call it a **geodomain**.

 ## Concepts

-1. **Geodomain**: A bounded area that may contain or be contained by other geodomains and may have has an associated group of people (geotribe).
+1. **Geodomain**: A bounded area that may contain or be contained by other geodomains and may have an associated group of people (geotribe).

 2. **Geotribe**: The group of people associated with a geodomain that are participants in a web 4 system.

-Geodomains are akin to a level of organization like city or state, where one c, with a finite set of smaller areas making up the larger area, common in geopolitics.
+Geodomains are akin to a level of organization like city or state, with a finite set of smaller areas making up the larger area, common in geopolitics.
 Geodomains can also be overlapping if desired.

 ## Creating Geo-social Systems